Physician who was dragged off flight settles with United

 Three people got off the flight, but Dao refused, saying he needed to get home to treat patients the next day.
 The airline then summoned the officers, who forcibly removed Dao.

-Three airport police officers who dragged Dao from the plane worked for a city agency, the Chicago Department of Aviation.
-They were placed on leave after the incident.
+The three airport police officers who dragged Dao from the plane were placed on leave from the Chicago Department of Aviation.

 The agency released a report April 24 in which the officer who pulled Dao from his seat, James Long, gave his version of events.
 Long said Dao was verbally and physically abusive and was flailing his arms before he lost his balance and struck his mouth on an armrest.